 Deliverable(s) Timeline Provide feedback on the implementation status.
-Continuous i Ensure that feedback channels are in place and that the related outcome is shared with EASA when requested.
-Continuous MST.0035
+Continuous

 Stakeholders - Roles and responsibilities TM-CAD Ensure that proper feedback is recorded and provided to EASA as appropriate.
 Aviation organisations Provide feedback to TM-CAD on known cases of examination frauds.